Vietnam.vn - Nền tảng quảng bá Việt Nam

 Still stuck on procedures

-At the seminar, Mr. Nguyen Quoc Hiep - Chairman of the Vietnam Contractors Association - said that Resolution 68 requires enterprises to be service objects instead of management objects.
-This is an issue that enterprises are very interested in.
+At the discussion, Mr. Nguyen Quoc Hiep - Chairman of the Vietnam Contractors Association - said that Resolution 68 requires enterprises to be service objects instead of management objects.
+This is an issue that all enterprises are very interested in.
 However, how to change those four words in the implementation document is a revolution in thinking and awareness for our civil servants today.

-Mr. Hiep said that he had met in a locality, when bidding for a project with land use rights, because the guiding decrees were not clear, the local authority required the enterprise to ask the Ministry of Planning and Investment, directly the Bidding Department and the Legal Department, it took 5 months to respond but still could not give a clear answer because the document did not go straight to the point, only cited the law and required the locality to apply it.
+Mr. Hiep said that he had met in a locality, when bidding for a project with land use rights, because the guiding decrees were not clear, the local authority required the enterprise to ask the Ministry of Planning and Investment, directly the Bidding Department and the Legal Department, it took 5 months to respond but still could not give a clear answer because the document did not go directly to the issue, only cited the law and required the locality to apply it.

-Based on the above reality, Mr. Hiep proposed that every 6 months, localities should have meetings with investment, production and business enterprises in the area in each field to give suggestions to the public authority on administrative procedures that need to be learned from and changes in management and operation.
+Based on the above reality, Mr. Hiep proposed that every 6 months, localities should hold meetings with investment, production and business enterprises in the area in each field to give suggestions to the public authority on administrative procedures that need to be learned from and changes in management and operation.

 In addition, Mr. Hiep reflected that in the process of applying new laws, the Government issued decrees and circulars with specific instructions, but some documents had regulations that were not really reasonable and accurate when applied to specific cases.